• Skip to primary navigation

 Frequently Asked Questions

 Sourdough is definitely one of the more nutritious types of bread.
-It’s a prebiotic-rich food made by fermenting dough with wild yeast and bacteria (sounds gross but in reality is delicious) and is more digestible than your standard white bread.
+It’s prebiotic-rich, made by fermenting dough with wild yeast and bacteria (sounds not-so appetizing but in reality is delicious) and is more digestible than your standard white bread.
 It also has a lower glycemic index and less gluten than normal bread.
+If you’re going to be indulging in bread, this is arguably a better option than standard white bread.

 Is sourdough bread gluten free?